 When tasked to write about a most coffee-focused restaurant experience in Los Angeles, one name immediately springs to mind: Chef Gary Menes and his pop up concept Le Comptoir.
 That’s not to say there aren’t several excellent dining & coffee experiences to be in had in LA; it’s just that I’ve personally seen Mr. Menes surround himself with roasters and baristas, soaking up every every aspect of coffee culture.
 On a misty morning in Virgil Village Menes can be found sitting at the G&B counter discussing brew techniques with Kyle Glanville.
 On a dark winter evening, Menes can be found at coffee events like Nick Cho’s talk for the Kalita North American Tour at Cognoscenti Coffee’s new Culver City shop.
 He takes this stuff seriously.

-Like a traveling gypsy in restaurant form, Le Comptoir often changes its physical location — the website, for example, lists where the dining room is “currently located”.
+Le Comptoir often changes its physical location — the website, for example, lists where the dining room is “currently located”.
 When it was downtown at Tiara Café, Menes developed a bond with Handsome Coffee.
 Menes has become known as the chef who loves to works with baristas in his kitchen not only to advise him on coffee, but to become part of his kitchen team.
 Justin Carleton, Jesse Scarantino, and more recently Chris Owens have all worked at Le Comptoir.
 Now when Menes wants to geek out on coffee, check ratios, or get advice from a trained coffee professional, he has many friends to call and often an accomplished barista in house.
 For the culmination of a Le Comptoir coffee experience, guests can watch the chef himself prepare his favorite current offerings, brewed on a Kalita Wave.

 Menes’ culinary journey began in the mid-90s in the kitchen of Joachim Splichal.
 He went on to cook at The Dining Room at The Ritz-Carlton San Francisco, Melisse, and The French Laundry and returned to Southern California to helm the kitchens at Firefly, Palate Food + Wine, and Marche.
 Now at Le Comptoir, Menes makes up his own rules.
 Le Comptoir is open only three nights a week, and offers a 6pm and an 8pm seating a counter that seats just twelve.
 It has become, in my estimation, one of the most sought after reservations in Southern California, combining delicious inventive food, gracious service, and a unique private supper club setting.